-These camps offer activities and other events to keep kids happy all summer.
+These Suffolk camps offer activities and events to keep kids happy all summer.
 Different camps offer different amenities and programs, including half- and full-day options, door-to-door transportation, and travel programs for older campers.
 Many camps hold open-house events and tours, so bring your kids and pick the one that suits your needs.

 Camp Harbor — St. James